 We are right in the middle of summer, and you probably aren’t thinking a lot about quilting.
-But I have a project for you that would be perfect for the beginning quilter.
+But I have a quilt pattern for you that would be perfect for the beginning quilter.
 A quilt that you can piece in one afternoon!
 Have any young teens sitting around without much to do?
 Now is the time to teach them something new!
 And create a wonderful keepsake that you can look back on for years to come.

-Want to know how to make it?
 In the next four weeks, I will be posting a series of tutorials that will walk you through the process of creating this quilt.
 All you need is the fabric!

 Lesson 1- Summer Jewels Quilt (Piecing the Blocks)